-

 Medicare provides reimbursement at 100% for up to 20 days of skilled care within a swing bed.
 Stroudwater & Associates, along with the University of Minnesota, conducted a national study that showed the average swing bed stay was between 10 and 12 days, allowing for maximum reimbursement the entire stay.
 Swing bed use has also shown a good return to home rate, reduced readmissions, and reduced emergency room visits.

-Swing beds are often used for rehab patients, but there is a plethora of uses that can assist hospitals in leveraging swing beds for increased revenue and improving overall population health within their community.
+Swing beds are often used for rehab patients, but there are many uses that can help hospitals leverage swing beds for increased revenue and improve overall population health within their community.
 Various examples include long term IV antibiotic administration, newly diagnosed diabetic requiring education and blood sugar regulation, ostomy patients requiring site care, maintenance, and education, and extended wound care.

-Payment is authorized by CMS under Medicare for post-hospital skilled nursing facility services provided by the CAH if:
+CMS authorizes payment under Medicare for post-hospital skilled nursing facility services provided by the CAH if:

 Limit: 25 inpatient beds

 Critical Access Hospitals are only allowed to operate 25 inpatient beds at a time.
 Inpatient beds may be used for either inpatient or swing bed services.
-Bed types that do not count towards the 25-bed limit:
+Bed types that do not count towards the 25-bed limit include:

 Limit: 96 hours per patient

-The Social Security Act limits CAH inpatient acute care to 96 hours per patient on an annual average basis.
-The swing bed concept allows a CAH to use their beds interchangeably for either acute-care or post-acute care.
+The Social Security Act limits CAH acute care inpatients to 96 hours per patient on an annual average basis.
+The swing bed concept allows a CAH to use their beds interchangeably for either acute-care patients or post-acute care patients.
 A “swing bed” is a change in reimbursement status.
 The patient swings from receiving acute-care services and reimbursement to receiving skilled nursing (SNF) services and reimbursement without leaving their bed or the CAH.

-Watch our education series for CAH's on swing bed program improvement.
+Download a list and links to our education series for CAHs (PDF) on swing bed program improvement.

 Swing Bed Resource Manual (PDF)